testcraftsman/testpool/docs/source/quickstart.rst

     hypervisor

 For the rest of this guide, we'll assume the user tadmin with password 'password'.
-Since testpool is installed on the hypervisor, the IP address used is localhost.
+Since Testpool is installed on the hypervisor, the IP address used is localhost.

 Now a single VM is required which represents the template that is managed